laravel/docs/configuration.md

 <a name="maintenance-mode"></a>
 ## Maintenance Mode

 When your application is in maintenance mode, a custom view will be displayed for all routes into your application.
 This makes it easy to "disable" your application while it is updating or when you are performing maintenance.
-A call to the `App::down` method is already present in your `app/start/global.php` file.
-The response from this method will be sent to users when your application is in maintenance mode.
+A maintenamce mode check is included in the default `App::before` filter in `app/routing/filters.php`.
+The response from this check will be sent to users when your application is in maintenance mode.

 To enable maintenance mode, simply execute the `down` Artisan command: